 - Click OK and start decrypting the files

-- You can also easily decrypt the file by double-clicking on it in the Windows File Explorer and entering the password.
+- You can also easily decrypt the file by double-clicking on it in Windows File Explorer and entering the password.

 The process of decryption of the folder is the same as a file.